Persian Gulf naming dispute: Proposed alternatives

 The matter remains very contentious as the competing naming conventions are supported by certain governments in internal literature, but also in dealings with other states and international organizations.
 Some parties use terms like "The Gulf" or the "Arabo-Persian Gulf".
 Following the Iranian Revolution of 1979 some people in Islamic groups suggested the use of "Islamic Gulf" or "Muslim Gulf".
 The originator of the term Islamic Gulf is not known, while some people suggest that prominent figures of the early years of the Islamic republic including Ruhollah Khomeini, Mehdi Bazargan, and Sadegh Khalkhali may have supported the idea.
-Khalkhali in his May 1979 visit to the UAE suggested the term "Muslim Gulf".
-The idea was quickly abandoned after Iran was invaded by its predominantly Muslim neighbor, Iraq.
+During his May 1979 visit to the UAE, Khalkhali suggested the term "Muslim Gulf".
+The idea was quickly abandoned after Iran was invaded by its predominantly Muslim neighbor, Iraq, in the Iran-Iraq War.